Credit cards play an integral role and have become the norm for people to make their daily lives convenient.

 ● It is hard to pay the total amount in full every month.

-Credit Card has made our everyday lives convenient.
+Credit cards have made our everyday lives more convenient.
 If you strategize your credit card expenses, you can lead a financially stable and successful life.